Film & TV Tax Credit Program 2.0

 Q: With regard to vendors that have a presence in California, like Staples, but their billing comes from another state, will they qualify for the California tax credits?

 A: Yes.
 The definition of an in-state vendor “…is a vendor or supplier which has an office or other place of business in California and is registered or qualified with the California Secretary of State or is required to file a return with the California Franchise Tax Board under Parts 10 or 11 of the Revenue and Taxation Code.”
-To check if a company is registered with the Secretary of State, use this link.
+Visit the Secretary of State website to check if a company is registered.
 Here are the guidelines:

 1. Goods purchased or rented from an out of California business that is registered to do business in California qualify, as long as those goods are rented or purchased in California.